4 Major Types of Sourcing Strategies in the Construction Industry

 The construction industry’s sourcing challenges demand diverse strategies, from traditional practices to collaborative ventures.
 Procurement teams must navigate complexities like changing weather, site conditions, and skilled trades while sourcing materials for diverse construction projects.

 From building a single custom home to being responsible for an extensive housing development or a towering skyscraper, much of the success (and the profitability) of a construction project rests on the shoulders of the team responsible for sourcing the materials for its projects.

 Typical factors that other industries have to deal with come into play, such as the suppliers, cost, quality, and availability of raw (building) materials.
-But construction can be far more complex because of many other variables unique to the construction industry, including weather, the condition of the building site, and the availability of skilled trades.
+But construction can be far more complex because of many other variables unique to the construction industry.
 Also, many construction projects involve multiple parties.
 Some are stakeholders, some will be contracted for specific stages of the project, and some may be partners.

-With so many possible variations in scale and approach, not every construction project uses the same sourcing strategy.
+With so many possible variations in scale and approach, not every contractor or construction project uses the same sourcing strategy.
 Here are four of the most common.